← The Path

 Attending events, meeting people in person, listening, introducing yourself and being honest can work like a living CV.
 Especially if your target is functional or consulting-oriented, where communication matters a lot.

-You are not only aiming for a technical role hidden in a cave.
+You are not only aiming to master a tool.
 You are aiming to work with clients, processes, business and teams.

 So yes: moving counts.